ScienceTogether/sciencetogether.github.io/_posts/2017-03-11-SciTogSummary.md

 out there that's used, even more if these uses are beyond what they were created for.
-To level the field (or as I would say in Spanish, to level the balance) first thing I asked to the participants was to introduce themselves and either said the think the love of their less favourite tool or what they hate of their most favourite.
+To level the field (or as I would say in Spanish, to level the balance) first thing I asked to the participants was to introduce themselves and either said the think the love of their least favourite tool or what they hate of their most favourite.
 Funny enough, most of the people decided to complain about [their favourite tool](https://public.etherpad-mozilla.org/p/SciTog).
-It was surprising for me to listen that tools like google docs were difficult to use for some people and that I'm not the only one to have a personas crisis between work and personal accounts with many different identities online.
+It was surprising for me to listen that tools like Google Docs were difficult to use for some people and that I'm not the only one to have a personas crisis between work and personal accounts with many different identities online.

 I set up different tools to register the evolution of the conference, that
-included: a channel for chatting connecting IRC, `[matrix]`, slack and Gitter; a set of [etherpads](https://public.etherpad-mozilla.org/p/SciTog) linked with discussion topics and summaries of what's being discussed;
+included: a channel for chatting connecting IRC, `[matrix]`, Slack and Gitter; a set of [etherpads](https://public.etherpad-mozilla.org/p/SciTog) linked with discussion topics and summaries of what's being discussed;
-a [zotero](https://www.zotero.org/groups/sciencetogether) team to collect papers and blogs; and a group in [hypothes.is](https://hypothes.is/groups/m7Ro76d8/sciencetogether) to record the annotations on websites that we might have done during the two days.
+a [Zotero](https://www.zotero.org/groups/sciencetogether) team to collect papers and blogs; and a group in [hypothes.is](https://hypothes.is/groups/m7Ro76d8/sciencetogether) to record the annotations on websites that we might have done during the two days.
 The